Like all guitar players, I spend more time than I should thinking about tonewoods.

 As you might guess, these two are pretty similar.
 In looks and in tone they share a lot of the same properties.
 The differences are subtle and you may have to look close to find them.

 Rosewood, while also a warmer sounding wood, lacks the midrange character of jatoba.
 It makes up for this in a different way with a slightly fuller bottom end.
+I found that jatoba had a more aggressive mid-forward tone than rosewood.

-Be aware that rosewood has a moderately higher cost than jatoba.
-It’s to be expected since rosewood is less common and has tighter regulations surrounding it.
 Expect to find jatoba in place of rosewood on a lot more entry-level to mid-range priced guitars in the near future.

 Maple vs Jatoba